Well-posedness of minimal dRGT massive gravity: Introduction

 Beyond the classical realm, the naive cut-off scale at which further higher dimension operators become important is very low for the theory, being constrained at less than $\sim 1000$km.
 However it is important to emphasize that this QFT calculation implicitly assumes perturbation theory in the metric about the Minkowski vacuum.
 In regions where four dimensional gravity is recovered, as discussed above, the theory will be in a non-linear regime.
 Instead it has been argued that in such regions one must do perturbation theory about the appropriate non-linear classical background, and a parametrically higher cut-off is obtained, which may be as high as the usual Planck scale of GR~\cite{deRham:2012ew,deRham:2013qqa}.
 Thus not only is understanding the classical dynamics of the theory crucial to understand consistency with classical observation, but also to understand the quantum properties of the theory.

 General Relativity is famously a well-posed hyperbolic theory as shown by Choquet-Bruhat~\cite{GRWellPosed}.
 Well-posedness for a Cauchy problem ensures a continuous map between initial data and the subsequent evolution.
 While one might be able to find particular solutions to an ill-posed system, it cannot be regarded as a good dynamical system with an initial value problem.
 The importance of such well-posedness in the setting of modified theories of gravity to ensure a physically sensible Cauchy evolution problem has been emphasized in~\cite{Kovacs:2020ywu}.
-However GR need not have been well-posed, as we expect that GR is only a low energy effective theory that is corrected at short scales by higher derivative operators.
+We should view General Relativity as a low energy effective field theory.
+In general, effective field theories need not be well-posed when truncated in their derivative expansion, as we expect them to be corrected at short scales by higher derivative operators which are associated with `new' short distance physics that has been integrated out.
 A good example is the UV completion given by string theory where \emph{classical} higher derivative operators arise both from dimensional reduction and also $\alpha'$ corrections.
 This is the situation for relativistic viscous hydrodynamics, where following~\cite{Muller:1967zza,Israel:1976efz,Israel:1979wp} well-posed formulations have been given by adding new `physics' at short scales that correct the bad behaviour, as of course happens in reality when one reaches the molecular scale.
 If the evolution of given initial data is insensitive to changes in this short distance `completion', then this dynamics is a prediction of the effective field theory.
 If evolution of other initial data are sensitive to those details, this indicates a break down of classical effective field theory for that data.
 Likewise modified theories of gravity need not be well-posed, and often those involving truncated higher derivatives may not be~\cite{Papallo:2017qvl,Papallo:2017b}.
 Various proposals for how to complete the short distance physics to yield a well-posed Cauchy evolution problem have been given~\cite{Cayuso:2017iqc,Allwright:2018rut,Kovacs:2020ywu,Gerhardinger:2022bcw,Salo:2022, Salo:2023,deRham:2023ngf}.
 In the case of these higher derivative theories one may also use the fact that these higher order operators should remain small, allowing other approaches to their evolution such as~\cite{Witek:2019,Okounkova:2019,Galvez_Ghersi:2021}.
 Interestingly recently it has also been shown for these truncated higher derivative theories how to reformulate the theories by a change of variables to render them well-posed \cite{Figueras:2024bba}.